Davidson4376/windows-uwp.fr-fr/windows-apps-src/app-resources/localize-strings-ui-manifest.md

 ---
 author: stevewhims
-Description: "Si vous souhaitez que votre application prenne en charge différentes langues d’affichage et si des opérateurs de chaîne figurent dans votre code, dans votre balisage XAML ou dans le manifeste du package d’application, déplacez ces chaînes dans un fichier de ressources (.resw).
-Vous pouvez ensuite effectuer une copie traduite de ce fichier de ressources pour chaque langue prise en charge par votre application."
+Description: If you want your app to support different display languages, and you have string literals in your code or XAML markup or app package manifest, then move those strings into a Resources File (.resw).
+You can then make a translated copy of that Resources File for each language that your app supports.
-title: "Localiser les chaînes dans l’interface utilisateur et le manifeste du package d’application" ms.assetid: E420B9BB-C0F6-4EC0-BA3A-BA2875B69722
+title: Localiser les chaînes dans l’interface utilisateur et le manifeste du package d’application ms.assetid: E420B9BB-C0F6-4EC0-BA3A-BA2875B69722
 label: Localize strings in your UI and app package manifest
 template: detail.hbs